 One of the rooms that has bothered me the most, is the bathroom.
 It’s a room where clearly someone tried to update it for resale, but only succeeded in wasting money on finishes that are harder to deal with than what (I assume) their predecessors were.

-Poorly installed, cheap tiles, are not a good investment, and only make me angry.
+Poorly installed, cheap tiles, are not a good investment and only make me angry.
 (Richard doesn’t seem to understand what the tiles and tub surround “have done to offend” me, but they do.)

 But what to do?
-I mean, this isn’t our forever home, so replacing the tiles aren’t an option.
+I mean, this isn’t our forever home, so replacing the tiles isn’t an option.
 (As much as I would love to have some marble mosaic floors and white subway tiles.)

 Do we paint the tiles?
-I have seen plenty of tile paints on the market, but I’m not convinced that they will work the way they say – I don’t want to have to replace it anyways because I make a mess of what’s already there.
+I have seen plenty of tile paints on the market, but I’m not convinced that they will work the way they say – I don’t want to have to replace it anyway because I make a mess of what’s already there.

 I’m debating it though… so we’ll have to see.

 So far, we have painted the bathroom and added a couple shelves above the toilet.
-We painted all the trim and ceiling Farrow + Ball’s All White (of course), and then painted the walls Valspar’s Ghost Story at 50% intensity.
-Rather than using the usual matte wall paint that we used in all the other rooms, we used Valspar’s kitchen and bath, which is supposed to resist stain and mould (a major concern for our bathroom as it gets very steamy with the shortest of showers).
+We painted all the trim and ceiling Farrow + Ball’s All White (of course) and then painted the walls Valspar’s Ghost Story at 50% intensity.
+Rather than using the usual matte wall paint that we used in all the other rooms, we used Valspar’s kitchen and bath, which is supposed to resist stain and mold (a major concern for our bathroom as it gets very steamy with the shortest of showers).

 I love our brass shelves!

-Now, I think the colour will be perfect if we paint the wall tiles white – it’ll contrast with the paint just that bit more, to bring out the blue.
-(Am I saying bit too much?)
+Now, I think the color will be perfect if we paint the wall tiles white – it’ll contrast with the paint just that bit more, to bring out the blue.
+(Am I saying a bit too much?)
 If I were to paint the floor as well, it would be grey most likely, but I am trying to convince Richard to go darker.
 Would a black or dark grey floor be too much in the space?

-After painting the floor, tiles, and walls, all we would need is to do is update the pedestal sink and add a few accessories!
+After painting the floor, tiles, and walls, all we would need to do is update the pedestal sink and add a few accessories!
 My dream would be to convert an antique dresser into a vanity, with a basin sink (perhaps even a vintage Belfast sink?!) to increase our storage.

-I love the contrast of the more modern looking sink on an old vanity (via Jenna Sue Design)
+I love the contrast of the more modern-looking sink on an old vanity (via Jenna Sue Design)